hansonmcoombs/training-basic_python/sphinx/source/string_details_formatted_output.rst

     print(my_new_string)

 Passing values back into a string is useful enough, but the .format() method of strings gives significantly more control over how the object is transformed into a sting.
-Below we'll cover the most commonly used formats for enviromental scientists, but For a deeper dive into the full capabilities of python formatted output, check out this lovely `tutorial <https://pyformat.info/>
+Below we'll cover the most commonly used formatting options for environmental scientists, but For a deeper dive into the full capabilities of python formatted output, check out this lovely `tutorial <https://pyformat.info/>`_.

 .. ipython:: python